Malawi: Government and politics

 The legislative branch consists of a unicameral National Assembly of 193 members who are elected every five years, and although the Malawian constitution provides for a Senate of 80 seats, one does not exist in practice.
 If created, the Senate would provide representation for traditional leaders and a variety of geographic districts, as well as special interest groups, including the disabled, youth, and women.
-The Malawi Congress Party is the ruling party led by Lazarus Chakwera, while the Democratic Progressive Party is the main opposition party.
+Since 2025, the Democratic Progressive Party (DPP) is the ruling party led by Peter Mutharika, while the Malawi Congress Party (MCP) is the main opposition party.
 Suffrage is universal at 18 years of age, and the central government budget for 2021/2022 is $2.4 billion from $2.8 billion for the 2020/2021 financial year.

 The independent judicial branch is based upon the English model and consists of a Supreme Court of Appeal, a High Court divided into three sections (general, constitutional, and commercial), an Industrial Relations Court and Magistrates Courts, the last of which is divided into five grades and includes Child Justice Courts.
 The judicial system has been modified several times since the country's independence in 1964.
 Conventional courts and traditional courts have been used in varying combinations, with varying degrees of success and corruption.

 Malawi is composed of three regions (the Northern, Central, and Southern regions), which are divided into 28 districts, and further into approximately 250 traditional authorities and 110 administrative wards.
 Local government is administered by central government-appointed regional administrators and district commissioners.
 For the first time in the multi-party era, local elections took place on 21 November 2000, with the UDF party winning 70% of the available seats.
 There was scheduled to be a second round of constitutionally mandated local elections in May 2005, but these were cancelled by the government.